swiggy-2022-bootcamp/batch-2/Meeting-App/README.md

 | **src/routes**           | Contains all the routes in the application.
 | **src/models**           | Contains all the sequelize schemas.
 | **src/service**           | Contains all the code to interact with the database.
-| app.ts        | Entry Point for the Node JS Application.
+| app.js        | Entry Point for the Node JS Application.
 Registers the routes and loads the configurations.
 | package.json             | Contains npm dependencies as well as start scripts